-The Dr. Robert L. Montgomery '29 and Dr. Warren R. Montgomery '36 Fund provides support for student research in the sciences, specifically work done in conjunction with faculty-student research collaborations, and faculty research.
+The Dr. Robert L. Montgomery '29 and Dr. Warren R. Montgomery '36 Fund provides support for student research in the sciences, specifically work done in conjunction with faculty-student research collaborations and faculty research.

-The Robert S. Morris Class of 1976 Internship Fund provides for individual internship stipends to support full-time, unpaid or minimally paid internships for students wishing to expand their educational horizons in preparation for potential careers after graduation.
+The Robert S. Morris Class of 1976 Internship Fund provides internship stipends to support full-time, unpaid or minimally paid internships for students wishing to expand their educational horizons in preparation for potential careers after graduation.
 Internships need not be limited to the student's proposed or declared area of concentration.

-The Monica Odening Student Internship and Research Fund in Mathematics, established by Life Trustee William M. Bristol, III '43 in honor of his granddaughter, Monica Hastings Lee Odening, Class of 2005, provides support for directed student internships in mathematics and student-faculty collaborative research in mathematics.
+The Monica Odening Student Internship and Research Fund in Mathematics, established by life trustee William M. Bristol III, Class of 1943, in honor of his granddaughter Monica Hastings Lee Odening, Class of 2005, provides support for directed student internships in mathematics and student-faculty collaborative research in mathematics.

-The Alexander Paganelli Class of 2012 Memorial Student Research Endowment will provide support for student research, on or off-campus, with preference for awarding given to students pursuing research in the natural sciences.
+The Alexander Paganelli Class of 2012 Memorial Student Research Endowment provides support for student research, on or off-campus, with preference given to students pursuing research in the natural sciences.